clockcpp/HairSpring/README.md

 ☐ Grandma

 ### ---{ PC Requirements }--- // you will deside the TPS and FPS, the more TPS and FPS, the more CPU use.
-☐ Check if you can run paint  // unfortunately there's lots of problem between process communication, so it take a lot of CPU calculations currently.I'm attempting to optimize it all the day and I may find a solution later.
+☐ Check if you can run paint
+// unfortunately there's lots of problem between process communication, so it take a lot of CPU calculations currently.
+// I'm attempting to optimize it all the day and I may find a solution later.
 ☑ Potato
 ☑ Decent
 ☑ Fast